lundha/lundha.github.io/_posts/2017-05-05-Modern-Italian-immigrants-in-Canada-and-Preferential-Attachment.md

-Now, it is clear that there always been a trend for Italians to go to Ontario (or Quebec, to a lesser extent).
+Now, it is clear that there has always been a trend for Italians to go to Ontario (or Quebec, to a lesser extent).
 Only a few endeavoured to settle on the West Coast (Italians constitute 2.4% of Vancouver's population), and even less reached the Prairies (the Italians in Calgary, Edmonton, and Winnipeg do not exceed 0.5% of the total number of residents in each city, with Regina and Saskatoon not even making the cut).

 Given this situation, I thought two questions were legitimate:
 1. **Where do modern Italian immigrants go to live, in Canada?**